... Skip to main content

 b) Defining sexual assault

-After the prosecutor has proven that an assault took place, they must then prove that the assault was “sexual in nature” or for a “sexual purpose“.
-To prove an assault is “sexual in nature”, courts consider the body part touched, nature of the contact, and the intent of the person when engaged in the touching.
+After the prosecutor has proven that an assault took place, they must then prove that the assault was "sexual in nature" or for a "sexual purpose".
+To prove an assault is "sexual in nature", courts consider the body part touched, the nature of the contact, and the intent of the person engaged in the touching.

 c) Consenting to sexual activity

-A judge must resolve whether someone consented to sexual activity before concluding that a sexual assault occurred.
+A judge must resolve whether someone consented to sexual activity before concluding a sexual assault occurred.
 Consent must be voluntary, informed, and ongoing.
 Courts assess words, actions, and steps taken to confirm consent was given.
-Wrongly believing that silence, passivity or ambiguous behaviour by the complainant demonstrated their consent is not a legal defence to a sexual assault charge.
+Wrongly believing that silence, passivity or ambiguous behaviour by the complainant demonstrated consent is not a legal defence to a sexual assault charge.

 When will there be a lack of consent for sexual activity?